ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Abstract wording improvement
 - IETF is change controller rather than IESG for IANA registrations
 - Change "Indicate" to "Indcates"
+- Require "oemid" claim for "oemboot" claim and debug state of permanently disabled.

 --- contributor